mwenge/llamaSource/GridrunnerTheLittleBlackBook.md

 way of naming the boxes is to give each a number as its address and to start at 0 and end at 65,536.
 This is indeed what we do.
 And now that we have hexadecimal notation we might as well use that instead of decimal numbers.
-We write the range 0 to 65,356 in hexadecimal as $0000 to $FFFF.
+We write the range 0 to 65,356 in hexadecimal as `$0000` to `$FFFF`.
 The pleasing symmetry of this hexadecimal representation is not an accident.
-The 64 kilobytes of memory in the Commodore 64 is the limit of what can be addressed by a two byte value between $0000 and $FFFF inclusive.
+The 64 kilobytes of memory in the Commodore 64 is the limit of what can be addressed by a two byte value between `$0000` and `$FFFF` inclusive.

 ### How a Game is Loaded